frontiertower/towerbot/README.md

   _Example:_ `/ask what's the wifi password?`
 - `/connect <interest>` — Find people, projects, or resources related to a topic.
   _Example:_ `/connect who can help me learn more about biotech?`
+- `/request <item>` — Create supply requests for community resources and materials.
+  _Example:_ `/request office supplies for the co-working space`
 - `/start` — Get an introduction message with bot capabilities

 ### Direct Messages (Private Chats)